Nippe92/quiz_spel/readme.md

 1. create a virtual envireoment `python -m venv venv` in the main folder
 2. enter the virtual enviroment `venv\Scripts\activate` (make sure you're in the right directory)
 3. install the required packages in requirements.txt by typing the following in terminal: `pip install -r requirements.txt`
-4. create a config.py.
-See below for more information.
+4. Doublecheck the config.py file that it has both the API and database.
 5. start the app by typing python run.py in the terminal (if there is any issues see "import issues" below what might cause it)
 6. enter the IP adress that pops up in the terminal
+7. make sure that you make an account since the database will be empty.
-7. now you can use the quiz app.
+8. now you can use the quiz app.

 ### Config.py:
-Please check your email to see what to put in the config file.
-You should have received an Config class containing API-key and database.
-Copy this information and paste it in the config file that you create.
-Make sure that you create the config.py file in the main folder called quiz_spel otherwise there will be issues.
+In this file you will locate the API and also the secret key to the database.

 #### Import issues:
 Please make sure that the config.py file i located in the main map (Quiz_spel)